Religious Education for Adults

 On a regular basis, BAUUC offers classes and discussions for our new members and visitors to learn about our church and the Living Tradition of Unitarian Universalism.
 These classes are most often led by our Membership Ministry Team Lead, our Minister, and our Director of Lifespan Religious Education.
 They offer an overview of Unitarian Universalist Principles and Sources, history, governance, and values as well as the opportunity to get to know more about the Bay Area Unitarian Universalist Church community.

-Members and friends participate in monthly “Chalice Circles” which offer the opportunity to get to know others better and explore their spirituality in a safe and comfortable atmosphere.
+Members and friends participate in monthly “Connection Groups” which offer the opportunity to get to know others better and explore their spirituality in a safe and comfortable atmosphere.
 These groups of 8-10 people are led by trained facilitators and meet on various days and times at the church for one church year.

 Bay Area UU Church is pleased to offer an annual speaker series each winter and spring for the wider Clear Lake community.
 In the past year we have hosted noted experts on various foreign relations topics, religious perspectives and global politics.